 Dr. Fraser attended London Grammar School.
-In 1855 he graduated M.D. from Queen’s University in Kingston, Ontario with donors.
+In 1855 he graduated M.D. from Queen’s University in Kingston, Ontario with honors.
 The subject of his graduation thesis was “Abscesses”.
 Dr. Fraser practiced in Morpeth for 3 years, before he furthered his medical training at the Lednich School of Medicine in Dublin, Ireland.
 Dr. Fraser returned to Canada and he practiced in London, Ontario with his uncle, Dr. Maxwell Simpson Fraser.
 Dr. Fraser was known to be practicing in Ridgetown from 1861 to 1868.
 He appears in the 1864-1865 County of Kent Gazetteer under the Morpeth banner.

 In 1885, Dr. Fraser was the Medical Officer of the 7th Battalion of the Fusiliers of Middlesex.
 Dr. Fraser saw active duty in the North West Territories during the Riel Rebellion.